erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 As a gimbal rotates to produce torque with the gyroscope, so does the orientation of the output torque vector.
 This gives rise to complex steering laws and issues with singularities.
+TODO: explain singularity
 The Apollo program did not use CMGs, but did use three gyroscopes for inertial measurement of the spacecraft’s orientation.
 These gyroscopes were suspended in three nested gimbals, providing feedback regarding the spacecraft's yaw, pitch and roll.
 The decision only to use three gimbals led to more frequent issues with gimbal lock (a singularity where the gimbal axis align) than was expected during multiple Apollo missions[^collinsxmas].
 Given the limited computational resources and understanding of CMG steering laws at the time, it is very understandable that NASA chose to go with dual gimbal designs, which eliminate the internal singularities on the CMG array.

 [^collinsxmas]: The Apollo guidance computer had to include functions to alert the astronauts to an impending gimbal lock and Mike Collins joked that all he wanted for Christmas was a fourth gimbal as he was repeatedly resetting the gimbals during Apollo 11.

 The attitude control systems for the first spacewalks of the US program took a different approach.
 By mechanically linking two CMGs so that they mirror each other’s motion, one can create a scissored pair CMG array.